mjmeilahn/react-projects/README.md

 # React Projects
 One repo that contains a list of my React pet projects.

-1. Basics - Exploring basic Class vs. Functional Components.
+1. Basics (React 17) - Exploring basic Class vs. Functional Components.
 Importing components, passing JS, dynamic classNames, Props & State, Styled Components, Error Boundaries, Two-Way-Binding in JSX.
 Basic intro to Hooks with "useState" and how Class components can become Functional with Hooks.
 First look at updating Immutable State.

 ARCHIVED.
 FishInventory - REACT + FIREBASE - This app uses authentication to log into your real-time Firebase data using a GitHub account, in order to persist unique data.
 Application state is updated on a parent component, passes unidirectional data flow into its child components.
 You can adjust inventory in your shop - Firebase passes real-time data to the store and prevents customers from having SOLD OUT items in their cart.
 There is no Checkout or Payment steps included in this demonstration.